Accelerator Academy

 Equity Lens:

-• Untangling your real worth (historical, how we grew up, perceptions of our place in the world).
+Untangling your real worth (historical, how we grew up, perceptions of our place in the world).

-• Working across differences, cultural competency.
+Working across differences, cultural competency.

-• Digital divides, providing equal access.
+Digital divides, providing equal access

 Connecting with and marketing to the key nonprofit partners, funders and other sources of support to help launch and sustain your program.
+Participants will develop a business plan outline to frame their concept and guide their next steps with mentors.
+Concluding session of the course involves sharing lessons learned, questions/concerns, present artist concepts, meet coaches for the next segment of the MCA Academy.

 Equity Lens:

-• Researching a like-minded partner, being conscious of the population you’re trying to reach.
+Researching a like-minded partner, being conscious of the population you’re trying to reach.

-• Branding-how can you offer an authentic, honest voice to your work, what does it mean to be an ally?
+Branding-how can you offer an authentic, honest voice to your work, what does it mean to be an ally?

-• Self care-what does it mean to share the burden, can you allow this, don’t always have to be the lone wolf.
+Self care-what does it mean to share the burden, can you allow this, don’t always have to be the lone wolf

 • Stakeholder mapping

-• Community Partners identified, secured & collaborations outlined ($500 to community partner)
+• Community partners identified, secured & collaborations outlined ($500 to community partner)

-• Community Partner collaboration continued and finalized
+• Community partner collaboration continued and finalized

 • Program pilot outlined (artist applies for pilot funds from $2K pool)